 Like power, speed is something you’re blessed with.
 However, while you may never be the next Husain Bolt, even those without the genetic makeup of an explosive athlete can get faster with proper training and technical improvement.

 I hope these speed training principles help.

-Leave your questions in the comments section, or hit me up on Instagram @mac_rea for free e-coaching help.
+Leave your questions in the comments section, or follow us on Facebook.

 Bejan, A., Lorente, S., Royce, J., Faurie, D., Parran, T., Black, M., & Ash, B. (2013).
 The constructal evolution of sports with throwing motion: Baseball, golf, hockey and boxing.
 International Journal of Design & Nature and Ecodynamics, 8(1), 1-16.

 Kimm, D., & Thiel, D. (2015).
 Hand speed measurements in boxing.
 Procedia Engineering, 112, 502-506.

 Matthews, M., & Comfort, P. (2008).
 Applying complex training principles to boxing: A practical approach.
 Strength & Conditioning Journal, 30(5), 12-15.